How to Structure Python IaC Projects for Scale

 5. Execute Safe Rollbacks & Production Troubleshooting

 State corruption requires surgical intervention.
-Never guess during incident response.
 Export state before destructive operations.
 Verify resource IDs match previous known-good snapshots.
 Trace provider SDK error codes for retry logic and rate limit handling.

 CLI: